wmsimien/beveragesapi/README.md

 ## Project Planning

-The planning for this project comprised of using GitHub Projects to create the task/todos needed starting with obtaining/creating the user stories and detailing those requirements how on paper and generating an ERD diagram.
+The planning for this project comprised of using GitHub Projects to create the task/todos needed starting with obtaining/creating the user stories and detailing those requirements out on paper and generating an ERD diagram.
 From there the project was created, then the database and models/tables.
-Building the correct relationships between the tables was keep the creating the needed endpoints.
-After completing each task, I moved them from 'In Progress' to complete with GitHub Projects which keeps me moving forward without needing to consider what was needed next.
+Building the correct relationships between the tables was keen in creating the needed endpoints.
+After completing each task, I moved them from 'In Progress' to 'Complete' with GitHub Projects which kept me moving forward without needing to consider what task/step was up next.
 After all the endpoints was working as designed to meet requirements, security, JWT and user features were added ensuring private endpoints where private and only the two public endpoints where public.
 After adding the user to each endpoint ensuring they meet each requirement as designed, I moved onto documentation.
 Ensuring all objects were documented and needed elements/sections were covered in the README brought the project a completion.

 https://github.com/users/wmsimien/projects/2
 ## Credits